jmduke/jmduke-jekyll/_posts/2019-06-08-buttondowns-free-plan.md

 So the free tier is:

 - not directly costing me money
 - working as a good upsell opportunity.
+- *objectively good and fun*

 Sounds great, right?